possiblyMikeB/ncshare-link-generator-webextension/README.md

 ### On Firefox

-1. Download the `.zip` version of the latest [release](https://github.com/yuvipanda/nbgitpuller-link-generator/releases) of the extension.
-You want the file named `nbgitpuller_link_generator-<version>.zip`.
+1. Download the `.zip` version of the latest [release](https://github.com/possiblyMikeB/ncshare-link-generator/releases) of the extension.
+You want the file named `ncshare_link_generator-<version>.zip`.
 2. In your firefox, go to the [about:debugging](about:debugging#/runtime/this-firefox) page, and select the 'This Firefox' tab on the left.
 3. Under *Temporary Extensions*, click *Load Temporary Add-on...*.